Srđan Lakić: Loan to Heracles Almelo

-Kaiserslautern
+1. FC Kaiserslautern

 After the end of his loan period with Heracles, Lakić returned to Hertha for pre-season training, but went on to sign a three-year contract with 2.
-Bundesliga side Kaiserslautern on 6 August 2008.
+Bundesliga side 1.
+FC Kaiserslautern on 6 August 2008.
 He was given the shirt number 9 at the club.

 He made his Kaiserslautern debut on 9 August 2008, scoring the team's only goal in their 2–1 defeat to Carl Zeiss Jena in the first round of the DFB-Pokal.
 In his first league match for the club, a 3–3 away draw at Mainz 05 on 15 August 2008, he was substituted at half-time after the team went 3–0 down in the first half.
-On 29 August 2008, he scored his first league goal for Kaiserslautern, netting the final goal in their 3–1 away win at Ingolstadt.
+On 29 August 2008, he scored his first league goal for Kaiserslautern, netting the final goal in their 3–1 away win at FC Ingolstadt.
 He scored 12 goals in 25 league appearances in his first season with Kaiserslautern.

 In his second season with the club, he scored seven goals in 24 league appearances, helping them to win the league and secure promotion to the Bundesliga for the 2010–11 season.

 On 21 August 2010, he scored two goals in Kaiserslautern's first Bundesliga match of the 2010–11 season, a 3–1 win at 1.
 FC Köln.
 A week later, he netted the second goal in his team's 2–0 win at home to Bayern Munich.
 On 27 November 2010, he scored two goals in a 5–0 win at home to Schalke 04 and went on to score his third brace of the season in the Bundesliga when he netted both goals in a 2–1 win at Werder Bremen on 18 December 2010, bringing his tally to 11 goals in the league before the winter break.

 He also had a great run in Kaiserslautern's 2010–11 DFB-Pokal campaign, scoring seven goals in four appearances.
 On 13 August 2010, he scored a last-minute equaliser against VfL Osnabrück in the first round of the cup competition, and went on to set up two goals for Erwin Hoffer in the ensuing extra-time period to secure his team a 3–2 win.
 In the second round, a 3–0 win at home to Arminia Bielefeld on 26 October 2010, he scored all three goals.
 He went on to score another hat-trick in a 4–1 win at TuS Koblenz on 19 January 2011 in the round of 16, before the club were eliminated in the quarterfinals with a 2–0 defeat at MSV Duisburg a week later.

 On 27 January 2011, it was made public that Lakić would move to VfL Wolfsburg on a Bosman-transfer at the end of the season, signing until 2015.